 - A short description of the piece can be made to the jury.
 The model is free to walk, turn, pose or move to show the work to best advantage.
 Additionally, the jury members may ask to view the work more closely or ask any other questions to clarify the intention of the piece.

-- All artists should move directly to the Photo Area after judging, to give the photographers and videographers a chance to capture the official photos all of the art created from the day.
+- All artists should look to their team leaders for guidance in moving through the judging and photo areas, to give the photographers and videographers a chance to capture the official photos all of the art created from the day.

 - The models are presented to the audience on the catwalk stage beginning at 8:00PM.